-- praised pupils for their effort, attention and achievements - taught them to recognise and celebrate other children's achievements - prevented misbehaviour by pleasantly redirecting pupils' attention to aspects of their work as soon as they appeared to be distracted, and - treated guesses and intuitive hunches with respect, as worthy hypotheses that could later be checked by experimentation or analysis.
+- praised pupils for their effort, attention and achievements; - taught them to recognise and celebrate other children's achievements; - prevented misbehaviour by pleasantly redirecting pupils' attention to aspects of their work as soon as they appeared to be distracted; and - treated guesses and intuitive hunches with respect, as worthy hypotheses that could later be checked by experimentation or analysis.

-In the Assessment for Learning section of this anthology you'll find more detail on how effective teachers make it safe for pupils to expose their ideas for discussion and find appropriate ways to respond to pupils' mistakes.
+In the Assessment for Learning section of this anthology (page 27) you'll find more detail on how effective teachers make it safe for pupils to expose their ideas for discussion and find appropriate ways to respond to pupils' mistakes.

-Learning science - transforming pupils' everyday ideas about science into scientific thinking

-Enquiry-based learning, cognitive acceleration and the spiral curriculum: Jerome Bruner's constructivist view of teaching and learning Learning mathematics through collaboration and discussion
+- Effective teachers of numeracy - Learning science transforming pupils' everyday ideas about science into scientific thinking - Enquiry-based learning, cognitive acceleration and the spiral curriculum: Jerome Bruner's constructivist view of teaching and learning - Learning mathematics through collaboration and discussion